LamTienDat/ethereum-docs/part6-kaopiz-token/README.md

 ✅ **Deployment**

-- Contract owner được set đúng
+- Contract owner is set correctly
-- Initial supply được mint cho owner
+- Initial supply minted to owner
-- Token info đúng (name, symbol, decimals)
+- Token info is correct (name, symbol, decimals)

 ✅ **Minting**

-- Owner có thể mint
+- Owner can mint
-- Non-owner không thể mint
+- Non-owner cannot mint
-- Không vượt quá max supply
+- Cannot exceed max supply
-- Events được emit
+- Events are emitted

 ✅ **Burning**

-- User có thể burn tokens của mình
+- User can burn their tokens
-- BurnFrom với approve
+- BurnFrom with approve
-- Events được emit
+- Events are emitted

 ✅ **Transfer**

-- Transfer giữa accounts
+- Transfer between accounts
-- Fail khi insufficient balance
+- Fail on insufficient balance
-- Fail khi paused
+- Fail when paused

 ✅ **Pausable**

-- Owner có thể pause/unpause
+- Owner can pause/unpause
-- Transfer bị block khi paused
+- Transfer blocked when paused
-- Mint/burn vẫn hoạt động khi paused (nếu owner)
+- Mint/burn still work when paused (if owner)

 ## 🔒 Security Considerations